 BlackBerry Messenger and all the other BlackBerry services work when you are using your BlackBerry abroad.

 Moreover, the BlackBerry add-on comes with a free daily data allowance of 10MB to use abroad.
 If your daily usage exceeds 10MB, roaming charges apply.
-Make sure to organise for having a BlackBerry add-on active during the whole duration of your travel before you leave.
+Make sure you have a BlackBerry add-on active for the entire duration of your travel before you leave.

 Please note that handsets running BlackBerry 10 do not need the BlackBerry add-on so they can’t receive this free data allowance - standard roaming rates will apply